Going Gluten Free?

 Fasano’s team is studying why some people with these genes don’t have symptoms.
 The NIH-funded researchers will follow infants who are at increased risk because a family member has celiac disease.
 The team hopes its findings will help doctors predict who will get celiac disease and learn how to prevent it.

-People with one are at increased risk for other autoimmune diseases.
+People with one Condition in which the body’s immune system mistakenly attacks and destroys the body’s own cells. are at increased risk for other autoimmune diseases.
 Because celiac disease and type 1 diabetes share risk genes, a large international study is following newborns at risk for both conditions to identify environmental factors that may trigger or protect from these diseases.